 The forthcoming green paper on the BBC is likely to call for the abolition of the BBC Trust without backing an alternative regulator, according to sources close to the government.

 There is going to be an open consultation, said one source.
 To say a decision has been taken is just nonsense.

 Options for alternative regulatory structures are likely to form part of the green paper set to be published before parliamentary recess on 20 July.
 The consultation exercise is likely to include a cross section of people within the industry as

 According to sources, there are due to be four or five key themes that the green paper will explore, including governance and, perhaps more controversially, privatisation or part-privatisation of BBC Worldwide .

 Ofcom has published a

+survey on audience attitudes to TV and radio.
 This covers what people find 'offensive' on TV and radio, their awareness of and attitudes towards censorship, and their understanding of advertising and product placement.
 Unsurprisingly the

 The survey reported that most people (79%) had not been offended by anything on TV in the past year.
 However, one in five had found something offensive, rising to a third (33%) for people aged 65 and over.
 Those aged between 16 and 24 were least

-to be offended (9% compared with 33% of over 65s).
+likely to be offended (9% compared with 33% of over 65s).
 Of course these figures exaggerate the 'offensiveness' of TV as they include people who have reported, minimal offensive programming ,or even just one incident in a year.